ringsq/afero-azrblob/README.md

   serviceURL := azblob.NewServiceURL(*u, p)
   ctx := context.Background()

-  // Initialize the file system
-  azrblobFs := azrblob.NewFs(&ctx, &serviceURL, container)
+  // Initialize the file system - the last parameter indicates wether or not the container is cached azrblobFs := azrblob.NewFs(&ctx, &serviceURL, container, true)

   // And do your thing
   file, _ := fs.OpenFile(name, os.O_WRONLY, 0777)